vboyev-MSFT/defender-docs/defender-endpoint/minimum-requirements.md

 > Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-minreqs-abovefoldlink)

-There are some minimum requirements for onboarding devices to the Defender for Endpoint service.
-Learn about the licensing, hardware, and software requirements, and other configuration settings to onboard devices to the service.
+There are some minimum requirements for onboarding devices to Defender for Endpoint.
+This article describes licensing, hardware and software requirements, and other configuration settings needed to onboard devices.

 > [!TIP]
->
 > - Learn about the latest enhancements in Defender for Endpoint: [Defender for Endpoint Tech Community](https://techcommunity.microsoft.com/t5/Windows-Defender-Advanced-Threat/ct-p/WindowsDefenderAdvanced).
 > - Defender for Endpoint demonstrated industry-leading optics and detection capabilities in the recent MITRE evaluation.
 Read: [Insights from the MITRE ATT&CK-based evaluation](https://cloudblogs.microsoft.com/microsoftsecure/2018/12/03/insights-from-the-mitre-attack-based-evaluation-of-windows-defender-atp/).
 > - If you're looking for endpoint protection for small and medium-sized businesses, see [Microsoft Defender for Business](/defender-business/mdb-overview) and [Defender for Business requirements](/defender-business/mdb-requirements).